-Sally was from Iowa--where else?
+Sally was from Iowa—where else?
 She wasn't a showgirl yet, but she expected to be one soon.
 Just like all the others.
-They went to auditions--she called them "cattle calls"--every week, sometimes more, and hung out in Murphy's because they couldn't afford rooms of their own.
+They went to auditions—she called them "cattle calls"—every week, sometimes more, and hung out in Murphy's because they couldn't afford rooms of their own.
 They slept in the rooms of girls who were working at the Copa or one of the other clubs.
 But they had to be out of them before the girls came home, especially if they had "company."

 I said I was sure she was right, but what made her so certain?

 "The cards," she said, giving me a look like I had just doubted what year it was.
-Her drink, something that looked more like an ice cream soda than something alcoholic, was almost gone.
+Her drink, something looking more like an ice cream soda than something alcoholic, was almost gone.
 "I go to a fortune teller over on Times Square.
 Oh, I know what you're thinking.
 But this one's different.
 My friends Beverly and Mona go to her, and she said they would both get job offers that same week, and they did!"

 I nodded with appropriate wonder.
 "She must be a very skilled fortune teller," I said.
 "You're lucky to find someone that reputable.
 Some of them are charlatans, you know."

 "Oh, I know," she said like we were discussing the high price of lamb chops or how hard it was to get cross-town during rush hour.
 "I was very lucky."

 I asked if she had eaten dinner yet.
 "I was thinking of having a bite myself," I said.
 "I was too busy at the office to eat much of a lunch."